Jump to accessibility statement Skip to content

 Why study Law at the University of Sunderland?

-At the University of Sunderland, you'll be taught by passionate academics and experts in a friendly and supportive environment.
+You'll be taught by passionate academics and experts in a friendly and supportive environment.
 Our LLB (Hons) Law degree is recognised by the Law Society of England and Wales and regulated by the Bar Standards Board and Solicitors Regulation Authority.

-Extra-curricular activities
+Extracurricular activities

-Sunderland Student Law Clinic
+Student Law Clinic

 Our law courses

-We offer many unique Law courses, all offering different ways to study this fascinating subject, including the academic and vocational stages of training required to be a solicitor:
+We offer many unique law courses, all offering different ways to study this fascinating subject, including the academic and vocational stages of training required to be a solicitor:

 Published: 4 July 2019